Low carb? Low fat? What the latest dieting studies tell us

 By cutting carbs, the claim is that weight loss will be easier because your body will instead burn fat for fuel while feeling less hungry.
 A recent study seems to offer more support for low-carb proponents.
 But, like many studies, it tried to understand just one sliver of how the body works.

-The study , led by an author of books promoting low-carb diets, looked at whether varying carb levels might affect how the body uses energy.
-Among 164 participants, it found those on low-carb diets burned more calories in a resting state than those on high-carb diets.
+The study , co-led by an author of books promoting low-carb diets, looked at whether varying carb levels might affect how the body uses energy.
+Among 164 participants, it found those on low-carb diets burned more total calories than those on high-carb diets.

 The study did not say people lost more weight on a low-carb diet — and didn’t try to measure that.
 Meals and snacks were tightly controlled and continually adjusted so everyone’s weights stayed stable.

-David Ludwig, the paper’s lead author and a researcher at Boston Children’s Hospital, said it suggests limiting carbs could make it easier for people to keep weight off once they’ve lost it.
+David Ludwig, a lead author of the paper and researcher at Boston Children’s Hospital, said it suggests limiting carbs could make it easier for people to keep weight off once they’ve lost it.
 He said the approach might work best for those with diabetes or pre-diabetes.

 Ludwig noted the study wasn’t intended to test long-term health effects or real-world scenarios where people make their own food.
 The findings also need to be replicated to be validated, he said.